Thyroid cancer: Diagnosis

-After a thyroid nodule is found during a physical examination or incidentially on imaging, a referral to an endocrinologist or a thyroidologist may occur.
+After a thyroid nodule is found during a physical examination or incidentally on imaging, a referral to an endocrinologist or a thyroidologist may occur.
 Most commonly, an ultrasound is performed to confirm the presence of a nodule and assess the status of the whole gland.
 Various radiological clinical criteria, including the thyroid imaging reporting and data system (TI-RADs) score, are used to characterize the risk of malignancy.
 TI-RADS developed by the American College of Radiology (ACR) guides clinicians in deciding which nodules require fine-needle aspiration cytology (FNAC) and in planning follow-up.
 Various online tools have been developed to assist in applying these criteria to clinical practice.
 On ultrasound, nodules that are hypoechogenic (solid consistency), having irregular borders, increased vascularity, calcifications, or being taller than wide on transverse views are associated with malignancy.
 Biopsy or cytology are required if the ultrasound characteristics suggest malignancy.
 If ultrasound results are equivocal or unclear, or if the thyroid nodule is small (typically less than 1 cm), the nodule can be monitored over time with serial ultrasounds.
 Ultrasound has a sensitivity of 64-77% and a specificity of 82-90% for the detection of thyroid cancer.
 Measurement of thyroid stimulating hormone, free and/or total triiodothyronine (T3) and thyroxine (T4) levels, and antithyroid antibodies will help decide if a functional thyroid disease such as Hashimoto's thyroiditis is present, a known cause of a benign nodular goiter.
 A thyroid scan, performed often in conjunction with a radioactive iodine uptake test may be used to determine whether a nodule is hyperactive which may help to make a decision whether to perform a biopsy of the nodule.
 Measurement of calcitonin is necessary to exclude the presence of medullary thyroid cancer.
 To achieve a definitive diagnosis, a fine needle aspiration cytology test may be performed and reported according to the Bethesda system.

 After diagnosis, to understand potential for spread of disease, or for follow up monitoring after surgery, a whole body I-131 or I-123 radioactive iodine scan may be performed.

 In adults without symptoms, screening for thyroid cancer is not recommended.